 Should The Stranger be a Maia (and that’s looking more and more likely), it seems to us that Sauron would want to meet such a potentially powerful ally or enemy himself.
 We also know that Sauron still possesses his shape-shifting powers at this point in the timeline so he could easily twist his form to look like a normal man.

 Of course, there are some pretty big holes in this theory.
 The first is that Sauron’s not really the type to do stuff himself.
 He’s more of a traditional evil overlord who likes sending minions out to do his bidding.
-The second is that while The Dweller seemed like he was in charge, the others didn’t seem like his servants.
+The second is that while The Dweller seemed like they were in charge, the others didn’t seem like his servants.
 Were he truly Sauron, we think they’d show a bit more reverence to their supposed god.